apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>restoreSpec defines how to restore the cluster.
+<p>Defines how to restore the cluster.
-note that this restore operation will roll back cluster services.</p>
+Note that this restore operation will roll back cluster services.</p>
 </td>
 </tr>
 <tr>